AnnieDevHub/data_management_app/README.md

-# Flutter Internship Week 2 — Data Management & Persistent Storage
+# Data Management App

-Features:
+## 📌 Features:

-Counter App with setState()
+- View list of tasks
+- Add new tasks
+- Delete tasks

-Persistent counter value using SharedPreferences
+- Data saved using SharedPreferences

-To-Do List app with add, display, and save tasks locally
+- Custom AppBar & icons for better UI

-Packages:
+## Packages:

-shared_preferences: ^2.2.2
+- shared_preferences: ^2.2.2

-How to Run:
+## How to Run:
 1. Clone this repository
-2. Run flutter pub get
+2. Run `flutter pub get`
-3. Launch app on emulator or physical device
+3. Open emulator or physical device
-4. Use Counter and To-Do List features
-# flutter_week2_data_management
+4. Run `flutter run`
+5. Use + button to add, tap 🗑️ to delete.